 In this session we focus on the two kinds of interventions that are most promising for deep and lasting change.
 The more dysfunctional the hypersensitive brain, the more in need for strong emotional connections with caring adults to compensate.
 A strong working relationship is also necessary to provide the conditions that are conducive to emotional health and optimal development.
 Such children should not be dealt with outside a context of attachment.

 The play mode is being discovered as the context in which the brain heals itself, neural plasticity is maximized, attachments are more likely to form, attention is at play, emotions tend to self-regulate, and new neural networking takes place.
 We explore the kind of play that is most helpful and provide suggestions of how to activate the play mode in the child.

 The tuition fee for Making Sense of Hypersensitivity is $200.
 This includes a virtual campus student pass of four months to access the videocourse material as well as other supporting materials.
 There is no accompanying DVD for this course.

-We also periodically offer this course in a Scheduled Online format.
-If there is an upcoming Scheduled Online Class, it will be posted in the upper left-hand margin of this page.
+We periodically offer this course in a Scheduled Online format.
+If there is an upcoming Scheduled Online Class, it will be posted directly above the Self-Paced Study registration option.

 Neufeld Institute Faculty member Jule Epp is the coordinator for this course.